chanzuckerberg/DRSM-corpus/README.md

 The codes are intended to reflect the primary foci of the paper in terms of the primary research being performed.

-### Current Category Model

-The categories that are currently included as targets for the document classification work:

-**General Aspects**
-* `0.1.
-Disease Nomenclature` - _a paper defining a new disease nomenclature_
-* `0.2.
-Related Diseases` - _a paper where the focus is on relationships between diseases (comorbidity, etc)_

-**Clinical Aspects**
-* `1.1.
-Clinical Characteristics` - _A paper that describes symptoms, signs, or ‘phenotype’ of a disease that would be presented to a physician in a clinic without extensive tests for pathology._
-* `1.2.
-Quality of Life (QOL)` - _A study describing patient experience or outcomes such as survival times, impact on mobility and other measures used to denote how the disease affects the patient’s quality of life._
-* `1.3.
-Disease Pathology` - _A paper describing evidence of (A) how disease damages tissues or impairs the function of patients’ bodies in a clinical context.
-This text may  involve descriptions of clinical tests; (B) Text describing work that concerns the act of diagnosis (i.e., identifying a patients’ disease based on evidence from other sources);  (C) biomarkers for specific molecular signals that signify the presence of a disease._
-* `1.4.
-Therapeutics in the Clinic` - _A study describing how treatments work in the clinic (but not in a clinical trial)._
-* `1.5.
-Epidemiology` - _A study that describes (A) population-level incidence, distribution, and possible control of diseases and other factors relating to health.
-(B) We also place statements related to the socioeconomic or economic costs of the disease/disease burden into this category.
-(C) Studies focussed on developing registries or large-scale datasets that address this question should also be placed into this category._
-* `1.6.
-Influence of Geography or the Environment` - _A study that describes (A) geographic aspects of populations of patients suffering from the disease under study; (B) the influence of the physical environment on aspects of the disease (including transmission, risk factors, etc)._

-**Basic Science Aspects**
-* `2.1.
-Disease Mechanisms` - _A study that describes either (A) mechanistic involvement of specific genes in disease (deletions, gain of function, etc); (B) how molecular signalling or metabolism (binding, activating, phosphorylation, concentration increase, etc.) are involved in the mechanism  of a disease; or (C) the physiological mechanism of disease at the level of tissues, organs, and body systems._
-* `2.2.
-Normal Biology` - _A paper that describes normal function of biological systems as the overall goal of a given study._
-* `2.3.
-Non-in-vivo human or non-human Model System` - _A paper that describes basic-science experimental models that are not based on in-vivo studies of humans._
-* `2.4.
-Basic Research Involving Human Subjects` - _Basic-science papers that are primarily focussed on developing new methods that are based on in-vivo studies of humans._
-* `2.5.
-Computational Biology and Informatics research` - _A paper where the primary contribution is the development or application of computational methods._

-**Translational Aspects**
-* `3.1.
-Therapeutic Hypothesis` - _A study where a significant contribution of the paper is to put forward a new hypothesize for how basic science findings could lead  to the development of therapeutic or diagnostic methods._
-* `3.2.
-Drug Mechanism` - _A paper describing any drugs’ pharmaceutical activity - including sites of potential (or actual) pharmaceutical intervention, mechanisms of action, metabolism, etc._
-* `3.3.
-Preclinical Therapeutics` - _Studies describing analysis of possible therapy in laboratory-based non-human subjects._
-* `3.4.
-Patient-Driven Therapeutics` - _Studies describing the following scenarios involving human subjects (A) Clinical trials (studies of therapeutic measures being used on patients in a clinical trial); (B) Post Marketing Drug Surveillance (effects of a drug after approval in the general population or as part of ‘standard healthcare’); (C) Drug repurposing (how a drug that has been approved for one use is being applied to a new disease)._

-### Categories of interest to be added in later iterations
-* `Patient Data` - studies that involve the creation of a new data resource
-* `Health Disparities` - studies that focus on unequal delivery of health care to different populations based on race, gender, or other categories.
-* `Natural Resistance to Disease` - studies highlighting natural resilience
-* `Prevention` - the majority of rare diseases are genetic and cannot be 'prevented' (in the same way as infectious disease), but this remains an important category.

 ## Code of Conduct